Simple Brown Sugar Glaze For Ham

 - Reheat Glaze Before Applying: If the glaze thickens or solidifies, gently reheat it before applying it to the ham.
 This ensures a smooth and even glaze application.

-For the best results, apply the glaze on the ham during and after cooking.
+For the best results, apply the glaze on the ham before, during, and after cooking.
 This allows the glaze to caramelize and adhere to the ham, creating a flavorful crust.
 Baste the entire ham with additional glaze during the cooking process to enhance the flavor and appearance.

 Yes.
 This will help the glaze to caramelize on the ham.

 Using too much sugar or not making sure that the sugar fully melts can cause the glaze to become grainy.
-A glaze can also become gritty from either overmixing or not enough mixing.
+Cook long enough and stir occasionally to ensure the sugar fully dissolves.

 💙 MADE THIS RECIPE AND LOVED IT? 💙 Please leave a ⭐️STAR rating and COMMENT below- I love connecting with you!
 Tag me with your creations on Instagram and find me on Pinterest.